 - agree that you will erect your rural mail box at a site agreed with your local Rural Delivery Owner Driver.
 The mail box shall be located to allow easy, all-weather access for delivery and shall comply with traffic regulations, local bylaws and the Health and Safety in Employment Act 1992.

 * You may purchase or build your own rural mail box provided that it meets New Zealand Post Limited specifications.
 Purpose-built rural mail boxes can be purchased from selected hardware and retail outlets nationwide.
-For more information please phone our Customer Service Centre on 0800 501 501.
+For more information please contact our Customer Service Centre.

 PostShop is a trade mark of New Zealand Post Limited